yuvaldrori/documentation/external/heroku.md

 $ heroku addons:open codeship
 ```

-You will be taken to the setup wizard if you haven’t already configured a project.
+You will be taken to the setup wizard if you haven't already configured a project.
 You can always access your Codeship dashboard using the above command.
 Alternatively you can sign in through GitHub / BitBucket or with your email and password.

 ## Configuration